-Iran plans 20% uranium enrichment 'as soon as possible' - Up News Info
+Iran Plans 20% Uranium Enrichment 'As Soon As Possible' - Up News Info

 The IAEA added Iran did not say when it planned to boost enrichment, though the agency “has inspectors present in Iran on a /7 basis and they have regular access to Fordo.”
 The parliamentary bill also called on Iran to expel those inspectors, though it appears Tehran still hasn’t decided to take that step.

-Salehi said Iran would need to switch out natural uranium in centrifuges at Fordo for material already enriched to four per cent to begin the process of going to 20 per cent.
+Salehi said Iran would need to switch out natural uranium in centrifuges at Fordo for material already enriched to 4% to begin the process of going to 20%.

-Since the deal’s collapse, Iran has resumed enrichment at Fordo, near the Shia holy city of Qom, some 90 kilometres southwest of Tehran.
+Since the deal’s collapse, Iran has resumed enrichment at Fordo, near the Shiite holy city of Qom, some 90 kilometers (55 miles) southwest of Tehran.

 Shielded by the mountains, Fordo is ringed by anti-aircraft guns and other fortifications.
 It is about the size of a football field, large enough to house 3,000 centrifuges, but small and hardened enough to lead U.S. officials to suspect it had a military purpose when they exposed the site publicly in 2009.